audioxide/data/data/posts/20200408-reviews-thundercat-it-is-what-it-is.md

   smallest, smoothest, slowest wave.
 It’s drifting with style, a good time but not terribly eventful.
 week: 228
+blurb: Thundercat rides the album like a surfer hanging ten on the world’s smallest, smoothest, slowest wave.
+It’s drifting with style, an uneventful good time.
 ---
 author: André
 review: >-